-Here's what it takes to effectively manage remote employees:
+Here's what it takes to effectively manage remote workers:

 Communication is highly related to trust, which is also a top trend observed throughout the literature.
-It is important not only that managers trust their remote employees to get their work done (and do so effectively and efficiently), but also that remote employees trust that their managers have their best interests at heart so they don’t suffer from feelings of social and professional isolation.
+It is important not only that managers trust their remote workers to get their work done (and do so effectively and efficiently), but also that remote workers trust that their managers have their best interests at heart so they don’t suffer from feelings of social and professional isolation.

 Related, the more that the job and performance measures can be standardized or formalized, the easier it is to manage both remote and on-sight employees.
 Everyone will be assessed against the same standards, so poor performance will be more obvious.
 If organizations utilize systems that allow managers to track their remote employees' work, then they are likely already ahead of the game.

 Many of the articles mention the importance of training both managers and employees, remote and on-site, on their respective roles to ensure everyone is on the same page regarding what is expected from them.
 This also allows sharing of best practices for successful performance in their roles.